theScottyJam/snap.js/README.md

 To start the development server, use `npm start`.
 Note that you'll have to restart the command whenever you change something in `content/`.

-Before committing, try to remember to run `npm test` first - this will run a handful of tests and lint the project.
+Before committing, try to remember to run `npm test` and `npm run lint-fix` first.
+The first command will run a handful of tests and the second will lint the project.
 The UI itself isn't tested, but some of the utility functions have automated tests to go with them.
-If there are lint errors, you can use `npm run lint-fix` to auto-fix them.

 Other available commands: